 - Consent-to-Settle Clause: Some policies have a clause that allows you, the policyholder, to be the one to give final consent on a settlement.

 - The “Hammer” Clause: This is another common clause that allows the insurance company to slap you with a penalty if you can’t come to an agreement on a settlement.
 This often means they’ll cover less of the settlement.

 - Retraction Clause: Make sure your policy allows you as the publisher of the content the right to correct or retract content as you see fit.

 Lastly, does your policy cover the cost of complying with an injunction?
 If you have to retract published materials, it can be costly.

 Other Business Insurance to Consider

 Here are a few other insurance policies to consider:

 Cyber Liability Insurance: If you're the subject of a data breach or cyberattack, cyber liability can provide credit monitoring and even pay ransom demands.

-Workers’ Compensation Insurance: If you hire employees, you're required to get workers' compensation insurance.
+Workers’ Compensation Insurance: If you hire employees, you're legally required to get workers' compensation insurance.
 It covers their medical bills and lost wages if they're injured at work.
-It also protects the business owner from costly claims.
+It also protects business owners from costly claims.